 The club was founded in 1970, when Paris FC merged with Stade Saint-Germain.
 PSG split from Paris FC in 1972, and the latter still exists, playing in France’s second division.
 PSG, of course, have gone on to much greater things.
 The first trophies came in the 1980s, and the 1990s brought two Ligue 1 wins plus the UEFA Cup Winners Cup, essentially now the Europa League.
 That was in 1996 and made the reds and blues one of only two French clubs, with Marseille, to win a European trophy.

 Their domination of the French game is simply astonishing.
 They hold the record for wins and for domestic cup competitions, one of which they won in 2017 without conceding a single goal.
 They have also won the domestic quadruple four times, all since 2011.
-As of this writing, they have won Ligue 1 seven of the last eight seasons, and the last three seasons by at least 12 points.
-The last time they didn’t win the league was in 2017, when they finished second to Monaco.
+As of this writing, they have won Ligue 1 seven of the last nine seasons, and from 2018 through 2020 they won it at least 12 points.
+Before that, when they didn’t win in in 2017, they finished second to Monaco.
 PSG responded by signing Monaco’s best player, Kylian Mbappé.

 PSG contest France’s biggest rivalry, Le Classique with Olympique de Marseille.
 The rivalry was born in the late 1980s, when they were the two biggest and most successful clubs in the country, regularly going at it for league and cup titles.
 The rivalry is also fed by other factors, such as North versus South, capital city versus provinces, and a perception of aristocracy versus working class, although PSG was actually founded as a fan-owned club and OM was founded by an aristocrat.